gnewton/jargo/README.md

 jargo
 ======
-jargo is a simple library allowing
+jargo is a simple library allowing access to information contained in a Java JAR file.
+It is a simple wrapper to the zip libraries.

 It has two functions: